Molokini Crater

 Why is Molokini a Crescent?

-In reality, we observe this same formation on land-based cones as well.
-You see, we have strong trade winds in Hawaii that regularly blow in the same direction.
+Geologists understand that this same formation is seen on land-based cones in Hawaii as well.
+We have strong, regular trade winds in Hawaii that typically blow from the same direction.
 When smaller matter is ejected by a volcano into the air, it is blown a bit downwind as it returns to earth.
 In the case of Molokini, the fallout was primarily small, and shifted enough south that the front-edge of the retuning debris fell back into the eruptive crater area, to be blown out again every time the cone erupted.

 Note: Alalakeiki Channel has strong currents.
 So even though it may look close, don’t try and kayak here without appropriate knowledge and skill.

-One time when I took a boat out here, and against repeated warnings of the crew, one of the passengers decided to go for a long swim around the points of the crater.
+Once I was on a charter to Molokini and against warnings from the crew, a passenger decided to go for a swim around the point of the crater.
 Well, that wasn’t smart.
-The boat wound up having to go pick him up, because he couldn’t escape the current.
-He’s lucky all that happened to him was a bunch of stink-eye from the crew.
-The currents are notoriously strong in this part of the channel, and outside the protective shield of Molokini, an inexperienced swimmer has little chance of going anywhere the current doesn’t want him to go.
+The boat wound up having to go pick him up because he couldn’t escape the current.
+This guy was really lucky all that happened to him was a bunch of stink-eye from the crew and other passengers – the currents are notoriously strong in this part of the channel, and outside the protective shield of Molokini, an inexperienced swimmer has little chance of going anywhere the current doesn’t want him to go.

 The waters around Molokini are designated as a Marine Life Conservation District, protecting 260 fish species and 38 coral species.
 The land itself is also a State bird sanctuary – and due to the sensitive (and small) habitat, visitors are not permitted on land.
 (Nevermind the potential of crossing paths with some unexploded ordinance…oh, did the glossy snorkel-boat brochure forget to mention that?)

-Starting in WWII, and continuing for a time after, not unlike Kaho’olawe, her closest neighbor to the West, the military used Molokini as a bombing target.
+Starting in WWII, and continuing for a time after, not unlike Kaho’olawe, her closest neighbor to the West, the US military used Molokini as a bombing target.
 Impact craters, shell fragments, and spent casings have been found on the island and in the surrounding waters.
-While floating on top of the water is not much of a risk, hundreds (or thousands) stomping around on a few acres of land every day would definitely prove detrimental to the habitat, (although it would definitely clear any remaining ordinance!)

 Hawaiian Lore & Traditional Usage